actions-marketplace-validations/Timotej979_hcp-packer-promote-to-channel/README.md

 - **Packer Build Authentication**: If you're having issues building Packer images (not promoting) with WIF/WIP, refer to [hashicorp/packer#13454](https://github.com/hashicorp/packer/issues/13454) for details on the known issue with Packer builds requiring static credentials even when using workload identity federation.

+## References

+The following resources were instrumental in developing this action and provide valuable context for understanding HCP Packer channel promotion and the HCP Packer API:

+- **[Golden Image Pipelines With HCP Packer](https://devdosvid.blog/2022/06/26/golden-image-pipelines-with-hcp-packer/)** - Comprehensive guide explaining HCP Packer concepts, including image buckets, iterations, channels, and the PATCH API method for channel promotion.
+This blog post provided the foundation for implementing the channel promotion API call used in this action.

+- **[HCP Packer Documentation](https://developer.hashicorp.com/packer/docs/hcp)** - Official HashiCorp documentation for HCP Packer, covering registry concepts, API endpoints, and integration patterns.
+Essential reference for understanding the HCP Packer architecture and available operations.

+- **[GitHub Actions OIDC Documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)** - Official guide on using OpenID Connect (OIDC) for secure authentication in GitHub Actions workflows.
+This documentation explains how to configure workload identity federation, which this action uses for secure authentication without storing long-lived credentials.

+- **[Packer WIF/WIP Issue](https://github.com/hashicorp/packer/issues/13454)** - Closed GitHub issue I opened discussing known limitations with Packer builds using workload identity federation/workload identity provider (WIF/WIP) authentication.
+This action specifically handles channel promotion (not image building) and works correctly with WIF/WIP, addressing a gap in the Packer ecosystem.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue on GitHub.